Dates: June 12-13, 2025

 The seminar invites educators, researchers, and design practitioners to present work related to conflicts within games, their associated communities, and/or game-based learning environments.
 Such conflicts can be central to the game, e.g., in the setting, mechanics, or themes.
 Alternatively, presenters can focus on conflicts arising within these leisure and educational environments, e.g., due to issues related to diversity, equity, and inclusion.
 While critical work is welcome, a special interest is placed on games that aim to practice prosocial skills aimed to increase peace and justice through analog role-playing games or other formats, e.g., conflict management (Cahn and Abigail 2014), resolution, or transformation (Lederach 2014).

-The seminar is an Erasmus+ ROCKET project Outreach Event and is co-organized with members of Uppsala’s Political Science and Peace & Conflict Studies departments.
+The seminar is an Erasmus+ ROCKET project Outreach Event.
 ROCKET is a Cooperation Partnership between Göttingen, Uppsala, and Groningen University in the ENLIGHT network on the use of conflict transformation through role-playing in Critical Virtual Exchange for diversity, equity, and inclusion in EU universities.

 Presenters have the option of submitting an academic article for consideration in a peer-reviewed special issue of the International Journal of Role-playing.